walterhiggins/ScriptCraft/docs/API-Reference.md

 parameter.
 The callback will be called when the ScriptCraft plugin is unloaded (usually as a result of a a `reload` command or server shutdown).

+This function provides a way for ScriptCraft modules to do any required cleanup/housekeeping just prior to the ScriptCraft Plugin unloading.

 ## require - Node.js-style module loading in ScriptCraft